 The coefficients are marginal effect after logistic model; Standard errors in parentheses; *** p<0.01, ** p<0.05, * p<0.1

-Social capital for Coleman is a resource that can be used by economic actors to enable productivity.
+Social capital for Coleman is a resource that economic actors can use to enable productivity.
 It refers to multiple features of social capital: (1) trust and obligations, (2) information channels, and (3) norms and effective sanctions.
 These three dimensions affect a society's efficiency by encouraging coordination and cooperation among individuals or social groups (Coleman, 1988).
-If the dimensions of social capital show a positive influence on individual happiness, then social capital has been able to move these individuals to be more productive in life and increases the likelihood they feel happier.
+If the dimensions of social capital positively influence individual happiness, then social capital has been able to move these individuals to be more productive in life and increases the likelihood they feel happier.

-The relationship between social capital and individual happiness from several existing studies is not strong.
-Some researchers have found the positive influence of most social capital on general life satisfaction at the individual level through various channels and in various forms such as Putnam (1995) using US data and Leung et al. (2011) using Canadian data.
-Social capital can have an indirect influence on happiness, focusing primarily on relationships with health, wealth, or economic growth.
+The relationship between social capital and individual happiness from several studies is not strong.
+Some researchers have found the positive influence of most social capital on general life satisfaction at the individual level through various channels and in various forms, such as Putnam (1995) using US data and Leung et al. (2011) using Canadian data.
+Social capital can indirectly influence happiness, focusing primarily on relationships with health, wealth, or economic growth.

-Zhang (2022) provides evidence that happiness levels are positively correlated with higher income, more active participation in social activities, and reciprocal activities.
+Zhang (2022) shows that happiness levels are positively correlated with higher income, more active participation in social activities, and reciprocal activities.
 That is, social capital is a strong predictor of happiness.
-Crowley & Walsh (2021) add components of social capital in the form of tolerance, ties (networks), and trust that are positively associated with life satisfaction.
-The results of the study by (Somarriba Arechavala et al., 2021) also confirm the importance of variables related to the neighborhood's social capital and physical environment as key elements in residents' happiness.
-The findings also indicate that traditional indicators used to measure well-being, such as education or difficulty making ends meet, are not significant.
+Crowley & Walsh (2021) add components of social capital intolerance, ties (networks), and trust that are positively associated with life satisfaction.
+The study results by (Somarriba Arechavala et al., 2021) confirm the importance of variables related to the neighbourhood's social capital and physical environment as key elements in residents' happiness.
+The findings also indicate that traditional indicators used to measure well-being, such as education or difficulty making ends meet, are insignificant.

 Social demographic variables such as age, education, marital status, and asset ownership have a significant role in individual happiness.
 All, except age, have a positive relationship with happiness.
 Individuals with higher education are likely to have happier lives (Araki, 2022; Cuñado & de Gracia, 2012; Nikolaev & Rusakov, 2016).
 This is because people with higher education are exposed to better information and knowledge than those with lower education.
 With the knowledge possessed, individuals can improve their quality of life and have the ability to adapt to external changes.
 This is certainly advantageous when there are shocks that interfere with their survival.
 They will adapt more quickly to improve their condition.